 In the case of divorce or the unfortunate death of a parent, it is generally understood that if, for example, the father remarries, his new wife can absolutely be a parental figure, but she cannot and should not attempt to replace her stepchildren’s biological mother.
 Similarly, when parents adopt a child, their role is not to replace the biological.
 It’s to be a wholly different and new set of parents altogether.

 If your family has already set a precedent for practicing a kind of “Gotcha Day” or “Family Day,” I’m not certain what the best thing to do now is.
 The adoptive parent who wrote to me mentioned that her daughter loves the attention.
 Taking it away might feel confusing to her.
 Perhaps you could refer to it by a different name?
-If you don’t already include an acknowledgement or celebration her original country and her original family as a part of your celebration, it might help to add that too.
+If you don’t already include an acknowledgment or celebration of her original country and her original family as a part of your celebration, it might help to add that too.

 It’s so complicated, and there is no formula.
 I know that ultimately, your heart’s desire is to do what is best for your child.
-Whatever conclusion you come to, the most important thing is to continue to initiate and cultivate a relationship with your child that teaches them that you are a safe place, and that you will not get angry or upset with with them for their thoughts and emotions.
+Whatever conclusion you come to, the most important thing is to continue to initiate and cultivate a relationship with your child that teaches them that you are a safe place, and that you will not get angry or upset with them for their thoughts and emotions.

 I know that the intentions behind Gotcha Day are to communicate love and specialness, but if you weave that into the fabric of your family and the everyday relationship between you and your adopted child, then a “Gotcha Day” is not necessary.

-MIla Konomos is a poet, performance artist, and activist whose work centers the experiences of People of Color.
+Mila Konomos is a poet, performance artist, and activist whose work centers on the experiences of People of Color.
 Mila is a core member of the burgeoning artist collective, Atlanta’s Radical Art Community, as well as active in the intercountry adoptee-led organization, Adoptees For Justice.
 Her work has been featured in several anthologies including Flip the Script: Adult Adoptee Anthology, Lost Daughters: Writing From a Place of Empowerment and Peace, Adoption Reunion in the Social Media Age, and Adoption Therapy: Perspectives from Clients and Clinicians on Processing and Healing Post-Adoption Issues.
 She is also a contributor at the collective writing project, Lost Daughters, discussing the intersection of race, identity, and international adoption.
-With over one million views, video of her reunion, “Korean Adoptee Reunites With Her Birth Mother by Jeanne Modderman” is available online at Character Media (formerly Kore Asian Media).
+With over one million views, a video of her reunion, “Korean Adoptee Reunites With Her Birth Mother by Jeanne Modderman” is available online at Character Media (formerly Kore Asian Media).
 You can view more of Mila’s story and work on Facebook and Instagram @mila.c2k, and at milac2k.wordpress.com and yoonsblur.blogspot.com.